YouTube ShortsAI video editingvideo clippingcontent repurposing

 Common Mistakes to Avoid

-Exporting in landscape for YouTube Shorts.
-A 16:9 clip will not appear in the Shorts feed.
+Exporting in landscape.
+A 16:9 clip will not appear in the Shorts feed at all.
+This is the single most common reason a repurposed clip fails to get Shorts distribution.
 Always switch to 9:16 before exporting.

 Related Resources